 Practicum assignments are generally made prior to the start of the semester.
-There are many factors that influence individual practicum assignments; therefore, if a problem with the clinical assignment arises, the Clinical Education Director should be notified immediately.
-All first-year graduate students are assigned to the UAMS CHP Speech-Language & Hearing Education Clinic and supervised by speech-language pathology faculty.
+There are many factors that influence individual practicum assignments; therefore, if a problem with the clinical assignment arises, the clinical education director should be notified immediately.
+As mentioned above, all first-year graduate students are assigned to the UAMS CHP university clinic and supervised by speech-language pathology faculty.
 First year practicum students receive their clinical assignments using a private notification by email.
 All second-year graduate students in good academic standing are assigned to offsite facilities to obtain clinical hours.
 Practicum assignments vary among students and depend on specific facilities, volunteer clinical instructors, and program requirements.
 Second year graduate students receive their clinical assignments via email.
 Once practicum assignments have been received, all students are responsible for contacting their clinical instructors and offsite coordinators to obtain additional information necessary to begin their offsite clinical practicum experience each semester.
 Onboarding requirements differ for each offsite facility and update each year.